razberi/hwmonitor/README.md

 hwmonitor
 =========

-The hardware monitor service for Razberi 4- and 16-channel NVRs.
+The hardware monitor service for 4-channel and 16-channel Razberi NVRs.